Efficient Attribute Unlearning: Towards Selective Removal of Input Attributes from Feature Representations: Efficient Attribute Unlearning

-Since $I(h,r^*)$ and $I(h, s^*)$ are difficult to calculate in practice, we use the upper bound of the function (\ref{original loss func}) to approximate the loss.
-Our result is in the Proposition \ref{approximate loss}, with the detailed proof below.
-For convenience, we will omit the subscript of loss in the following part. \begin{proposition} Suppose that the Markov chain $(y,r, s)\rightarrow \boldsymbol{x}\rightarrow \boldsymbol{h}$ holds.
+It is noted that the desirable mutual information $\textbf{I}(\bm{h},\hat{\bm{s}})$ is hard to obtain in practice.
+According to lemma~\ref{lem:approximate}, we suggest to use the upper bound of that loss for an effective approximation.
+We also show that the gap between the two is theoretically small with our lemma~\ref{lem:gap}. \begin{lemma} Suppose the Markov chain $(\bm{y},\bm{s})\rightarrow \bm{x}\rightarrow \bm{h}$ holds.
 Then the upper bound of $\mathcal{L}$ is as follows

-where $\lambda_1=\alpha(1-\beta)$, $\lambda_2=\alpha\beta$, $\lambda_3=\alpha(\beta-\gamma)$, $\beta\geq\gamma$, and $z$ represent the sensitive attribute. \end{proposition} Suppose $\gamma>\beta$, the blur of the sensitive information possibly contains much information critical to the recognition, which would degrade the recognition accuracy.
-We intend to conceal the sensitive information instead of devastating the recognition.
-Compared with the level of removing the background or irrelevant information, the blur degree of sensitive information should be mild.